 According to a 2015 survey by Office National Statistics (ONS), workers in the UK faced an average daily commute of 57.1 minutes.
 If you can imagine how remote workers can use this time wasted on a commute to do some actual work, then you can truly appreciate why working from home is so productive.

 And let’s not forget about how much money you can save on fuel and public transport too.

-Some office-based workers are required to attend mandatory meetings which offer no value to what they do on a day-to-day basis.
-These meetings tend to eat in to a worker’s productivity and their time.
+Some office-based workers are required to attend mandatory meetings that offer no value to what they do on a day-to-day basis.
+These meetings tend to eat into worker’s productivity and their time.

 With working from home, you don’t need to worry about these meetings.
 The only meetings that you will need to attend are those with your manager or clients, and this can be done over the phone or via Skype.
 Just make sure you look presentable if you are Skyping your manager or client.

 4) You can work from anywhere in the world